After The Johnson Case Verdict, ‘Roundup’ Weedkiller Could Be Pulled From British Shelves

 There is no actual way to prove what specific thing causes a person’s cancer, so his battle was a long one.
 In court, Johnson had to prove that his extended exposure to the product helped in creating his current diagnoses.

-The California jury agreed on this, going so far as to say that it was with “malice and oppression” that company officials acted with in selling their products without proper labeling.
+The California jury agreed on this, going so far as to say that company officials acted with “malice and oppression” in selling their products without proper labeling.

 In a 2015 study by the International Agency for Research on Cancer, they concluded that glyphosates were a “probable carcinogen to humans.”

-Monsanto and Bayer — who just bought out the company for $66 billion this June — both continue to say that the ingredient glyphosate in is completely safe.
+Monsanto and Bayer — who just bought out the company for $66 billion this June — both continue to say that the ingredient glyphosate is completely safe.
 According to BBC News, they claim that there are over 800 scientific studies that show that glyphosates are not connected to cancer or cause cancer.

 Glyphosates are the most common herbicide, and while the EU approved them for five more years, many people have protested their use in herbicides.

 Despite the safety concerns, farmers are concerned that pulling Roundup from shelves will harm their businesses.
 According to the Independent, farmers across Britain believe that cutting the use of this product could see a drop as high as 10 percent in crop yields.
-While the opinion is split regarding this controversial weedkiller, we can only wait and see if its actually pulled from shelves any time soon.
+While the opinion is split regarding this controversial weedkiller, we can only wait and see if it’s actually pulled from shelves any time soon.